Large Electron Model: A Universal Ground State Predictor: Table of benchmarked energies

-The estimated energies from our \textit{Large Electron Model} are produced all at once from a single run.
-In principle, the model can be further trained to optimize a single ground state energy after the run on many different parameter values, which would produce even lower energies.
+We benchmark our energies against Neural Network (NN) Slater--Jastrow backflow and Hartree--Fock in Table~\ref{tab:numericalBenchmark}.
+With only a single training run, our predicted energies for both seen and unseen systems not only outperform these standard variational Monte Carlo techniques, but also produce a far more accurate ground-state wavefunction, as we describe below and in detail in the sections below.
+In all cases, the same network size is used, allowing the comparison to be most standard.
+Lower energies can be achieved by increasing the size of the network, as detailed further across the methods in the section below.
+It is important to note that the predicted energies from our \textit{Large Electron Model} are produced at once from a single run.
+In principle, the model can be further trained to optimize a single ground-state energy after training on many different parameter values, which would produce even lower energies.